Lingwei Chen, Ph.D.

 Trustworthy machine learning: adversarial machine learning, secure machine learning, adversary for social good, adversarial reprogramming, other trustworthy machine learning issues

-Security and privacy: malware detection, software security, program analysis, attribute privacy, inference attacks, other security and privacy issues
+Security and privacy: code summarization/retrieval, malware detection, software security, program analysis, attribute privacy, inference attacks, other security and privacy issues

-Others: few-shot learning, graph neural networks, natural language processing, representation learning, other machine learning technologies
+Others: few-shot learning, graph neural networks, natural language processing, representation learning, data imbalance

 For my publications and bibliometrics, please refer to Publications and Google Scholar.